 When should students register for the master's project?

 Since this is a capstone course, it is usually taken during the last 1.5 years or final semester of a student's graduate career.
 Students may take 1-6 credits of AGRO 894, the master's project.
-Be sure to have your 3-member graduate committee created and the Memorandum of Courses (MOC) submitted prior to starting the project.
+Talk early and often with your faculty advisor about what you want to study.
+Set up your 3-member graduate examining committee.
 Students may break up their project over several semesters and they may take Independent Study AGRO 896 if their project requires more than six credits.
-It is recommended that 1 or 2 credits of AGRO 894 be taken to write a proposal.
+It is recommended that students take 1 credit for the proposals and that they participate in the Canvas AGRO 894 community to get peer feedback on proposals and oral presentations/examinations.

 - The master's student should take the lead in communications with his or her advisor and graduate committee using emails, phone calls, Zoom, Skype, Google Docs, UNL Box, Adobe Connect, etc.

-- A graduate committee should be created and the Memorandum of Courses should be formally submitted to Graduate Studies about halfway through the program (e.g. after 15 credit hours).
+- A Memorandum of Courses (MOC) should be formally submitted to Graduate Studies about halfway through the program (e.g. after 15 credit hours).
+Students may not submit an MOC and graduate in the same semeser.

 - The graduate student should keep track of Master's Degree deadlines and due dates for the Graduate Application (in MyRed.nebraska.edu) and the Final Exam Form.
 See a TechSmith Relay presentation about the Final Exam Form.